-Our flexible options are designed to make high-quality education accessible for working pastors and other professionals—whenever and wherever works for your busy schedule.
+Our flexible options are designed to make high-quality education accessible for working pastors and other professionals, making it possible to earn a degree from wherever you live.
 Courses are available in four formats.
 Mix and match to suit your schedule and learning style.

 - Gathering Weeks on campus in Dayton, Ohio take place in January, June, August and September.

-- Online courses can be completed at your own pace during the semester.
+- Online courses can be completed during the semester.

 - Live Interactive Virtual Education (LIVE) courses meet simultaneously on-campus and online.

-The MDiv degree can be completed primarily online in three years, with as few as two weeks on campus over the course of the degree.*
+The MDiv degree can be completed primarily online in three years.*

 * Residency requirements may vary by denomination.
 Most United Methodist students must complete 1/3 of their degree (26 credit hours) on campus.
-A three-year program can be completed at a distance by attending nine Gathering Weeks (three weeks on campus per year).
 The primarily online option is offered as an approved exception to ATS Degree Program Standard A, section A.3.1.3.